Luis-Ramirez-Orozco/Luis-Ramirez-Orozco.github.io/fidget-clicker.md

 <script>
 const slides = [
+  { img: "images/Fidget Clicker/Concept2.jpg", caption: "The idea here was to start off easy.
+I needed a product with simple geometry that could help me learn the basics of both designing and manufacturing.
+Through crowdsourcing the idea of a mechanical keyboard fidget clicker was born.
+Attached are the initial dimensions taken from a keyboard switch that sacrificed its life to science." },

   { img: "images/Fidget Clicker/CNC not assembled.jpg", caption: "First thing i had to do was dust off my hobby CNC machine.
 I'm using a Genmitsu 3018.
 The main tools i've used for this project are the 1/8 Hozly flat end mill and 1/4 Diablo flat end mill." }
 ];
 let current = 0;